Want to know what is the importance of branding for businesses? The snippet below will show you the importance of branding at its best!

 If you have many different kinds of customers, concentrate on the one that pays you the most!
 For example, if you’re a florist, your biggest sales might be to brides.
 Yes, you have other customers, but your bride is your biggest spender.

-Your target audience profile should include:
+Your target persona profile should include:

 - Job Description